Accessibility

 Why accessibility is tied to trust and reputation

-It is usually deprioritised, delayed, or misunderstood.
-It gets pushed back in favour of more visible , or treated as something that can be addressed later.
+Organisations rarely set out to ignore .
+It's usually deprioritised, delayed, or misunderstood — pushed back in favour of more visible , or treated as something that can be addressed later.
 Over time, that decision compounds, and the cost becomes harder to avoid.

 LET'S WORK TOGETHER